-Between air and water, there is an acoustic impedance mismatch, which is why an air-filled ear is not good underwater.
+There is an acoustic impedance mismatch between air and water, which is why an air-filled ear is not good underwater.

-Cetaceans do not have external ears and this is due to the streamlined shape and their need for laminar flow through the water.
+Cetaceans do not have external ears, which is due to the streamlined shape and their need for laminar flow through the water.

-Although the ears are not external they do have ears.
+Although the ears are not external, they do have ears.
 They can be seen as a small hole behind the eyes.
-Some species have extremely small ear holes just a couple of millimeters wide.
+Some species have tiny ear holes just a couple of millimeters wide.

 The other type of whales, toothed whales, do not have the same wax build-up.
-Some scientists believe that dolphins can hear in the air which means that the ear channel is filled with air when above the surface of the water.
+Some scientists believe that dolphins can hear in the air, which means that the ear channel is filled with air when above the water’s surface.
 The ear channel would then fill up with seawater when below the surface to allow them to hear underwater.

-In some species of toothed whales, there is a thin bone found in the fatty deposits which scientists believe may help to conduct sound to the inner ear.
+In some toothed whales, there is a thin bone found in the fatty deposits, which scientists believe may help to conduct sound to the inner ear.